 Data visualization does not only to apply to quantitative data.
 You can also apply lots of data visualisation techniques to qualitative data too.

 That’s what I did to my CV/resume a few years ago; taking what I know about presenting data clearly and combining it with my experience hiring candidates at companies.
+Now I want to share these benefits with you with my free resume template!

 To put things into context, ask the 2 key questions for any data visualization; “who is my audience and what objective is my data visualisation trying to achieve?”